arthur-zhuk/fillit/README.md

 algorithm traverses the map grid using the first empty '.' that correlates with a tetrimino grid looking for a free spot.
 It recurisvely moves the tetrimino to the right and then down until a free spot is found.
+Afterwards the algorithm moves on to the next piece in the input.

+The input is passed in as shown below.

 input i.e:
 ![alt text](https://github.com/ug02fast/fillit/blob/master/images/input.png "input")
 result i.e:
 ![alt text](https://github.com/ug02fast/fillit/blob/master/images/result.png "result")

+The above result concludes the smallest box grid the tetriminos can fit in is 6 by 6 in dimensions.